Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Results

 characterized by strength $U(t)$ and range $R(t)$.
 The length and energy units are $r_0=\rho^{-1}$ and $E_0={\hbar^2\over 2mr_0^2}$.
-In the tVMC simulations we use $N=100$ particles, corresponding to a simulation box size $L=100 r_0$.
-We can thus calculate $g(r,t)$ up to a maximal distance $r=50 r_0$; when fluctuations reach this maximal distance, spurious reflections appear due to the periodic boundary conditions.
-We restrict our comparisons of $g(r,t)$ with \thnc\ to times $t$ before these reflections become noticeable.
-We approximate the Jastrow pair-correlation $u(r)$ with $P=400$ splines, corresponding to $P$ complex variational parameters $\alpha_i(t)$, as explained in the appendix.
-The time propagation is performed with a time step of $\Delta t=2\cdot10^{-4}\,t_0$, and ${N_{\text{MC}} = 1250}$ uncorrelated samples are used for calculating the expectation values required for time propagation.
-The results are converged with respect to the spatial and temporal numerical resolution because we see no changes upon increasing $P$ or decreasing $\Delta t$.
+In the tVMC simulations we use $N=100$ particles, corresponding to a simulation box size of~$L=100\,r_0$.
+We can thus calculate~$g(r,t)$ up to a maximal distance of~$r=50\,r_0$; when fluctuations reach this maximal distance, spurious reflections appear due to the periodic boundary conditions.
+Therefore, we restrict our comparisons of $g(r,t)$ with \thnc\ to times~$t$ before these reflections become noticeable.
+Further technical details of the tVMC simulations can be found in the appendix.

 In Fig.~\ref{FIG:1Dcomp} we compare $g(r,t)$ after a quench.
-The interaction range is fixed at $R/r_0=1$ and the interaction strength jumps from $U=2 E_0$ to a target value $U=4 E_0$ (top panel) and to $U=8 E_0$ (bottom panel).
+The interaction range is fixed at $R/r_0=1$ and the interaction strength jumps from $U=2\,E_0$ to a target value $U=4\,E_0$ (left panel) and to $U=8\,E_0$ (right panel).
 We show $g(r,t)$ at times $t/t_0=0.0; 0.1; 0.2;\dots;2.0$.
-For the weaker first quench, the agreement between \thnc\ (red) and tVMC (blue) is excellent, because the target interaction is weak enough that neglecting elementary diagrams and the Kirkwood superposition approximation (\ref{eq:kirkwood}) for the three body distribution $g_3$ are still good approximations.
-For the stronger quench to a target value $U=8 E_0$ the \thnc\ and tVMC results for $g(r,t)$ do not match perfectly anymore.
-For strong interaction, the effect of elementary diagrams or the three body distribution or both becomes more important.
+For the weaker first quench, the agreement between \thnc\ (red) and tVMC (blue) is excellent, because the target interaction is weak enough that neglecting elementary diagrams and the Kirkwood superposition approximation~(\ref{eq:kirkwood}) for the three-body distribution $g_3$ are still good approximations.
+For the stronger quench to a target value $U=8\,E_0$ the \thnc\ and tVMC results for $g(r,t)$ do not match perfectly anymore.
+For strong interaction, the effect of elementary diagrams or the three-body distribution or both becomes more important.
 But overall, the agreement is still remarkably good; for example, both frequency and phase shift of the oscillations in $g(r,t)$ are the same.
 We conclude that \thnc\ works quite well compared to tVMC in 1D, despite the approximations that we use in our simple implementation of \thnc .
 Of course, for strong interactions, even tVMC with pair correlations is not sufficient for quantitative predictions of the dynamics in 1D and a better variational ansatz than \eqref{eq:Phi} should be used.